William Jenkyn: Life

 His popularity was now at its height: he preached before parliament (24 September 1656), and ceased to meddle with dangerous topics.
 Richard Baxter calls him a 'sententious, elegant preacher.'
 He welcomed the Restoration, but was ejected by the Act of Uniformity 1662.

 Jenkyn preached two farewell sermons at Christ Church on 17 August 1662.
 He resolved to continue his ministry, and held conventicles in 1663.
 On the passing of the Conventicle Act (1664) he retired to a house of his own at King's Langley, Hertfordshire, and continued to preach there every Sunday.
 The indulgence of 1672 brought him back to London; his license (2 April) for 'a howse or chamber in Home Alley, in Aldersgate Street,' was the first registered under the indulgence.
 In the same year he was chosen one of the first conductors of the 'merchants' lecture,' established jointly by Presbyterians and Independents at Pinners' Hall.
 His congregation built a meeting-house for him in Jewin Street; he always prayed for the king and government, and his service were connived at from the withdrawal of the indulgence in 1673 until 1682.
 Edmund Calamy was present when his meeting was disturbed in the latter year by a band of soldiers.

 After this he still preached privately, but was at length arrested (2 September 1684) while attending a prayer-meeting with three other ministers.
 His friends escaped; Jenkyn owed his arrest to his politeness in stopping for a lady whose train blocked the stair.
 Refusing the Oxford oath (binding him to endeavour to make no change in church or state), he was committed to Newgate Prison without option of a fine.
 His health soon failed; an ineffectual petition for his release was backed by medical certificate confirming that his life was in danger.
 He was forbidden to pray with any visitors, even his own daughter.

 He died in Newgate on 19 January 1685, and was buried in Bunhill Fields burial ground.

 Personal life

 He was twice married, one of his wives being a daughter of Daniel Rogers; his only son, William, was executed at Taunton, on 30 September 1685, aged about 22, for complicity in Monmouth's rebellion.

+His sister was married to the preacher Thomas Cawton.